 Aaron’s music has been heard at and presented by the Centro Nacional de las Artes (Mexico City), Constellation (Chicago), the DiMenna Center (NYC), the Schubert Club (Saint Paul, MN), Spectrum (NYC), New Music Gathering 2020, and the Aspen, Bowdoin, Fresh Inc., Oregon Bach, Red Note, and Source Song festivals.
 He has also been a fellow with the Next Festival for Emerging Artists, the New Amsterdam Composers Lab, and at the Young Composers Meeting with the orkest de ereprijs in Apeldoorn, The Netherlands.
 Select honors include the Audience Choice Commission from the Earshot Underwood New Music Readings with the American Composers Orchestra; the Druckman Prize from the Aspen Music Festival & School; the Charles Ives Scholarship from the American Academy of Arts & Letters; second prize from the Boston GuitarFest Composition Competition; and, recognition as a finalist for the ASCAP Morton Gould Award.
 Additionally, Aaron’s work Snow Fragments was recently selected by calls-for-scores from the Left Coast Chamber Ensemble and the Mayflower Art Center.

-Originally from Saint Paul, Minnesota, Aaron received his B.A. in music from Grinnell College in Iowa where he studied with Eric McIntyre and John Rommereim.
-He is currently pursuing his M.M. in composition at the Yale School of Music where his teachers have included Martin Bresnick, Aaron Jay Kernis, David Lang, Hannah Lash and Christopher Theofanidis.
+Originally from Saint Paul, Minnesota, Aaron is a graduate of Grinnell College (BA) and the Yale School of Music (MM), where he is currently pursuing his DMA.
+His mentors include Katherine Balch, Martin Bresnick, Aaron Jay Kernis, David Lang, Eric McIntyre, and Chris Theofanidis.